Article

 The wood used to build most garden sheds requires regular maintenance.
 The best way to protect wood from moisture and weather is to use appropriate preservatives.
 These preservatives penetrate the wood, creating a protective barrier against moisture, mold and pests.
 It is recommended that you apply the preservative at least once a year, preferably in dry conditions to ensure maximum protection.

-How to waterproof a shed floor
+How to waterproof a shed floor?

 Sealing the shed floor is of critical importance, as it has direct contact with the ground, exposing it to moisture.
 To seal the floor effectively, follow these steps: